Christian Pyagbara

-Dumte Christian Pyagbara (born 13 March 1996) is a Nigerian professional footballer, who plays as a forward.
+Dumte Christian Pyagbara (born 13 March 1996) is a Nigerian professional footballer, who plays as a forward for Shooting Stars Sports Club of Ibadan in the Nigeria Premier Football League.

 International career

 In January 2014, coach Stephen Keshi, invited Pyagbara to be included in the Nigeria 23-man team for the 2014 African Nations Championship.
 He helped the team defeat Zimbabwe to a third-place finish, by a goal to nil.